How to Use Pool Shock: Complete Step-by-Step Guide

 Store liquid chlorine in a cool, dark place and use within 6-8 weeks of purchase for maximum potency.
 Always add chemicals to water, never water to chemicals.

-Avoid swimming for at least 8 hours after shocking, or until FC levels drop below 5ppm and the water passes the overnight chlorine loss test (OCLT).
+Avoid swimming for at least 8 hours after shocking, or until free chlorine drops below 10 ppm (per CDC) and the water passes the overnight chlorine loss test (OCLT).

 When to Shock Your Pool